fingreen-ai/greenlang/regulations/unified_metrics/environment/ghg_scope_2_tonnes.md

 electricity supplied by an external utility company.
 The utility company generates electricity using a mix of energy sources, including coal, natura gas, and renewable energy.
-The emissions associated with the electricity generation, which represent 10000 Tonnes of CO2e per year, are considered Scope 2 emissions for the company.
+The emissions associated with the electricity generation, which represent 10000 t CO2eq per year, are considered Scope 2 emissions for the company.

 ### examples_fr